How to Visit Colombia’s Rosario Islands from Cartagena

 Us on a private boat rental to the Rosario Islands, our favorite way to do them.

-Of course, while a private boat for island hopping is by far the best way to do the islands, the downside is that it is also by far the most costly way to do the islands.
+Of course, while a private boat for island hopping is by far the best way to do the islands, the downside is that it is also the most costly way to do the islands.

-Private Boat Rental Options
+Other Private Boat Rental Options

 Option 2: Shared Boat Tours to the Rosario Islands

 I have the private boat listed number 1, and it’s definitely my recommended option if you can make it work budget wise.
+I’d go so far as to say you should skimp somewhere else if necessary.

 I’d also like to say that I highly discourage booking the cheapest Rosario Islands shared tours, especially those sold by vendors on the street or at the docks.
 Almost every comment I see about bad experiences in the Rosario Islands are from these types of tours.

-I’m sure there diamonds in the rough, but these tours generally have a bad reputation for packing people in like sardines on little boats, including numerous upsells like chairs, umbrellas, and snorkeling equipment along the way, and providing an overall less than ideal experience.
+I’m sure there diamonds in the rough, but these tours generally have a bad reputation for packing people in like sardines on little boats, including numerous upsells like chairs, umbrellas, snorkeling equipment, and lunch upgrades along the way.

 Relaxed Shared Boat Tour Recommendation: The Catamaran Tour